matthew-gigl-db/dsAgent/ames_housing/(Context for the Databricks Assistant) .assistant_instructions.md

 Instructions:  Copy all lines below starting with line 3 and incorporate into your personal Databricks Assitant's User Instructions.
-Update the widget defaults based on your catalog and schema, etc.
+Update the widget defaults based on your catalog and schema, etc.  User Instructions should be saved in your home directory "/Users/<your user name>/" in .assistant_instructions.md.
+Files should contain up to 4K characters.
+Hint:  Use the assistant to make your instructions more refined.

 # Formatting
 - Use one tab for indentations in all code and markdown cells.